openthread/openthread/tools/harness-simulation/README.md

 ## Test Harness Environment Setup

-1. Copy the directory `tools/harness-simulation` from the POSIX machine to the Windows machine, and then switch to the directory.
+1. Copy the directory `tools/harness-simulation` from the POSIX machine to the Windows machine, and then switch to that directory.

 2. Double click the file `harness\install.bat` on Windows.